team-earth/data/un-lonely-nova-scotia/README.md

 > Framework reference:
 > *A Proposed Practical Problem-Solving Framework for Multi-Stakeholder Initiatives in Socio-Ecological Systems*
 > [Read on arXiv →](https://arxiv.org/pdf/1911.13155.pdf)

-This allows contributors, funders, nonprofits, and government to see:
-- What the problem looks like **as a whole**
-- What solutions are already **underway**
-- Where new energy or support can be **most helpful**

 ## 🗺️ Resource Map